aglushkov/serega/README.md

 ### Plugin :batch

-Must be used to omit N+1 when loading attributes values.
+Helps to omit N+1.

-User must provide batch loader object to attribute - `attribute :foo, batch: {loader: SomeLoader, id_method: :id}`.
+User must specify how attribute values are loaded - `attribute :foo, batch: {loader: SomeLoader, id_method: :id}`.

-Result must be returned as Hash, where each key is one of provided ids.
+The result must be returned as Hash, where each key is one of the provided IDs.

 ```ruby
 class AppSerializer